EdmundLeex/photogrify.me/README.md

 ### And you can view your picture wall
 ![wall_ss]

 ### Managing photos made easy.
-You can move it across albums, or make it a new cover
-by drag and drop
+You can move it across albums, or make it a new cover by simple drag and drop
 ![manage_ss]

 ### Smart auto save will save your change when needed.
 You never need to worry about